-- notify the GP trainer, in writing, of thier intention to take maternity leave and whether or not they intend to return to resume the traineeship with the same or another GP trainer after childbirth before the end of the 15th week before childbirth or if not possible, as soon as reasonably practicable
+- Notify the GP trainer, in writing, of their intention to take maternity leave and whether or not they intend to return to resume the traineeship with the same or another GP trainer after childbirth before the end of the 15th week before childbirth or if not possible, as soon as reasonably practicable

 - Eight weeks’ full pay (less any Statutory Maternity Pay (SMP) or Maternity Allowance (MA) receivable [including any dependants’ allowances)1